SmingHub/Sming/samples/HttpServer_FirmwareUpload/README.rst

-This example combines the :library:`MultipartParser` library for file uploads and the :component:`OtaUpgrade` component, to create a browser based firmware upgrade mechanism akin to what's found in many consumer devices.
+This example combines the :library:`MultipartParser` library for file uploads and the :component:`OtaUpgrade` component, to create a browser based firmware upgrade solution akin to what's found in many consumer devices.
 The example is kept as minimal as possible to serve as a starting point for your own applications.